Hamilton County Child Custody Attorney Advocating For Families In Chattanooga

 As life continues to change, your children remain your top priority.
 Whether you have an existing custody arrangement that needs to be modified or are currently going through a divorce, you want what is best for your children.

-Thinking about a custody and visitation schedule can be scary.
+Thinking about a custody and visitation schedule or any other family law dispute can be scary.
 At Ken Lawson Law, we understand your concerns.
-Our attorney will answer your questions and fight for your rights as a parent.
+Our Chattanooga attorney will answer your questions and fight for your rights as a parent.

 It is important to remember that your goal in a custody dispute is not to win; only your child should win.
 And your child wins if both parents respect and treat each other with civility at all times in dealing with exchanging the child, future conflicts and even financial responsibilities.